SCIInstitute/SCIRun/docs/parserhelp.md

   `RESULT = vector(Y,X,2*Z);`

 From a performance perspective both would be evaluated equally fast as, copying operations are generally removed by the internal optimizer.
 However to increase user readability one can split an expression in as many pieces as one wants.
-For example, the following expression is perfectlt valid expression:
+For example, the following expression is a perfectly valid expression:

   `DX = X-3; DY = Y-4; DZ = Z - 2; RESULT = norm(vector(DX,DY,DZ));`